GoogleCloudPlatform/marketplace-vm-imagebuilder/docs/creating-service-account.md

 > The service account JSON key is created and downloaded to the `$SERVICE_ACCOUNT-service-account.json` file.

-## Grant permission for the service account
+## Grant permissions for the service account

 ```shell
 gcloud projects add-iam-policy-binding $PROJECT \